ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 _Example:_ For `"2001:0db8:85a3:0000:0000:8a2e:0370:7334"`, the output is the corresponding 16-byte sequence.

-## Conversion from a 16-Byte Array to an IP Address
+## Conversion from a 16-Byte Array to an IP Address String

+This function converts a 16-byte array back to an IP address string.
+For IPv6 addresses, the output conforms to {{!RFC5952}} for canonical text representation, including zero compression.
+Implementers SHOULD use existing IP address formatting functions from their programming language's standard library or networking libraries rather than implementing this logic from scratch.

 ~~~pseudocode
 function bytes_16_to_ip(bytes16):